WP Rocket’s performance review was originally written in 2014 and is being regularly updated as ecosystem changed.

-Earlier on the blog post “Make your WordPress site load faster without paying anything“, I talked smartly on how to boost the traffic load time.
+Earlier in the blog post “Make your WordPress site load faster without paying anything“, I talked smartly on how to boost the traffic load time.
 I felt smart after the great response the article received from my readers.
-I was satisfied about the page-speed my blog was getting.
-With W3 Total Cache, 5.89 seconds was the average page load time for the front page with almost no images and tens of scripts.
-I had accepted the fact that this was the maximum optimization and the least load time possible.
-But my concerns about internal pages rose after I submitted the same article to Reddit and a user CTRL-Z commented this:
+I was satisfied with the page-speed my blog was getting.
+With W3 Total Cache, 5.89 seconds was the average page load time for the front page with almost no images and dozens of scripts.
+I even had accepted the fact that this was the maximum optimization and the least load time possible.
+But my concerns about internal pages rose after I submitted the same article to Reddit and a user u/CTRL-Z commented this:

 wow that took a good minute to load. lol.